 At the same time, Hanoi pushed ardently to include legally binding language in the draft framework for a South China Sea code of conduct, which the Association of Southeast Asian Nations and China recently signed at the ASEAN summit in Manila on August 7.
-The code of conduct would regulate regional states’ behavior in the South China Sea and aim to “promote mutual trust, cooperation a draft of the framework seen by Ian Storey, editor of Contemporary Southeast Asia.
+The code of conduct would regulate regional states’ behavior in the South China Sea and aim to “promote mutual trust, cooperation and confidence, prevent incidents, manage incidents should they occur, and create a favourable environment for the peaceful settlement of the disputes,” according to a draft of the framework seen by Ian Storey, editor of Contemporary Southeast Asia.
 The draft, however, did not include any reference to “legally binding” mechanisms that would ultimately hold parties accountable.